iwoty/eisenhower_matrix/README.md

 ### `todo_quarter.py`

-This is the file containing a logic of an Eisenhower todo_quarter.
+This is the file containing a logic of the Eisenhower TODO quarter.

 ### Class TodoQuarter